NemesisPi/picoReflow/Docs/README.md

 Please send us a message to help make it better!

 Step 1)
-ON SCREEN KEYBOARD
-Copy line below and paste in terminal press enter if prompted press Y

-sudo apt install onboard -y

-Step 2)
 INSTALL KILN CONTROLLER
 Copy lines below and paste in terminal press ,answer Y to any prompts and press Enter.

-sudo apt-get install python3-pip python3-dev libevent-dev git -y
+git clone https://github.com/Brett308/NemesisPI.git
+sleep 2
 sudo pip install ez-setup
+sleep 2
 sudo apt install libffi-dev

-git clone https://github.com/Brett308/NemesisPI.git
+sleep 2

-sudo pip3 install greenlet bottle gevent gevent-websocket
+sudo pip3 install greenlet bottle gevent gevent-websocket sleep 2 sudo apt-get install python3-pip python3-dev libevent-dev git -y sleep 2 sudo apt install onboard -y sudo su update-alternatives --install /usr/bin/python python /usr/bin/python3 1

-Thats it now you can start the controller see full manual VNC setup and other options
+Thats it now you can start the controller see full manual other options SUCH AS REMOTE VIEWING

-Step 3)
+Step 2)
 Manual Server Startup
 Copy lines below and paste in terminal press enter

 cd NemesisPI
 python picoreflowd.py

 Then open web browser on the
 Nemesis PI and enter into address bar 127.0.0.1:8081 Press enter ,controller interface will load.refresh browser if not loaded correctly
+OR GO TO FILE MANAGER home/pi/NemesisPI/NemesisPI double click icon then select execute

-Step 4)
+Step 3)
 Once Autotuned then set up below
 Autostart Server on Boot(do this after Auto Tuning Nemesis PI If you want the server to autostart on boot, run the following commands